mattspera/ansible_panos/README.md

-# Ansible Collection - mattlab.panos
+# Ansible Collection - mattspera.panos

 An Ansible Collection containing custom Plugins, Modules and Roles that facilitate the automation of tasks pertaining to the management of Palo Alto Networks devices.